HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 )
 }}

 It is great to see that despite the variability in these websites' content, it is still possible to uniformly adopt these security mechanisms.
 Another interesting entry in this list is Drupal, whose websites have an adoption rate of 83.14% for the `X-Frame-Options` header (a slight improvement compared to last year's 81.81%).
-As this header is [enabled by default](https://www.drupal.org/node/2735873), it is clear that the majority of Drupal sites stick with it, protecting them from clickjacking attacks.
+As this header is <a hreflang="en" href="https://www.drupal.org/node/2735873">enabled by default</a>, it is clear that the majority of Drupal sites stick with it, protecting them from clickjacking attacks.
 (While it makes sense to keep the `X-Frame-Options` header for compatibility with older browsers in the near term, site owners should consider transitioning to the recommended `Content-Security-Policy` header directive `frame ancestors` for the same functionality.)

 {{ figure_markup(
   caption="The percentage of Drupal sites that keep the default XFO header.",